svanomm/web-search-mcp/README.md

 - Windows: `C:/mcp-servers/web-search-mcp/dist/index.js`

 **Note:** You must run `npm install` in the root of the extracted folder (not in `dist/`).

+**Troubleshooting:**
+- If `npm install` fails, try updating Node.js to version 18+ and npm to version 8+
+- If `npm run build` fails, ensure you have the latest Node.js version installed
+- For older Node.js versions, you may need to use an older release of this project

 ## For Development
 ```bash